davidmarkclements/v8-perf/readme.md

 inlining abilities (i.e. there has to be a jump between clusters of serially inlined functions).

 In 5.9 and upwards (Node 8.3+), any size added by irrelevant characters such as whitespace or comments has no bearing on the functions performance.
-This is due to Turbofan, which is now using Abstract Syntax Tree node count, rather the character size: instead of of checking the text of the function, it consider the instructions on the functions, so that **whitespace, variable name character count, function signatures and comments will no longer factor in whether a function will inline.**
+This is because Turbofan uses the functions AST ([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) node count to determine function size, rather than using character count as in Crankshaft.
+Instead of checking byte count of a function, it consider the actual instructions of the function, so that from V8 5.9 (Node 8.3+) **whitespace, variable name character count, function signatures and comments no longer factors in whether a function will inline.**

 Notably, again, we see that overall performance of functions decreases.